Getting an Access Token

 Overview

 This guide walks you through the steps of obtaining an access token for making restful api calls to ProcessMaker.
 You will be able to obtain an access token and then consume the api.
-After you complete this document, you will want to go to
+After you complete this document, you will want to go to the Getting a Refresh Token.

 Don't forget to replace placeholders like <your-instance>, <your-client-id>, etc., with your actual values.
 Always protect your client secret, access tokens, personal access tokens, and user credentials.